neurolabs/henplus/README.md

 ( <a href="http://toonetown.blogspot.com/2006/07/java-readline-on-mac-os-x-update.html">compilation on Mac OS X</a> )

 To build HenPlus the <a href="http://jakarta.apache.org/ant">ant build tool</a> (Version >= 1.4) is required.
-To compile HenPlus, make sure that the `libreadline-java.jar` is in the classpath (RedHat and Debian installs the java-readline package in `/usr/share/java/libreadline-java.jar`).

 Now, just type